 In March 2012, we entered into an agreement, as amended, with Chasm Technologies, Inc. for manufacturing consulting services related to our manufacturing capabilities during the term of the agreement.
-We agreed to pay future contingent milestones and royalties on net sales totaling no more than \$ 1.5 million, none of which has been earned as of September 30, 2023.
+We agreed to pay future contingent milestones and royalties on net sales totaling no more than \$1.5 million, none \$0.2 million of which has been earned accrued as of September 30, 2023 March 31, 2024.